JamilaAr/Retail-Sales-and-Customer-Shopping-Trends/README.md

 - Aggregating customer demographics to analyze the contribution of different age groups and genders to overall sales.
 - Using SQL aggregation functions to calculate total sales, profit, and discounts by category, season, and other factors provides a deeper understanding of profitability trends.

-## Best practices and how to Replicate and run the project:
+## Best practices and how to Replicate and run the project

 This project contains two Jupyter notebooks located in the folder [notebooks](notebooks).
 While they are separate files, they complement each other, and it is recommended to run them in the following order for a seamless analysis: